People often ask, why is engine coolant and antifreeze important? Can’t just water keep the engine cool as well?

-This coolant is Aluminum compatible and can be used in the most car models.
+This coolant is Aluminum compatible and can be used in most car models.
 The coolant comes pre-mixed with a 50/50 mix of water and glycol, ready to use in your vehicle.
 This product is currently out of stock on Amazon, so if you want to buy it, you have to check on other websites on the internet.
 Use google to find it is my recommendation.

-#10 K-Seal Permanent Coolant Leak Repair
+10. K-Seal Permanent Engine Coolant Leak Repair

-This product is the last one in our list, and it’s not a coolant as the other ones in this list.
+This product is the last one on our list, and it’s not a coolant as the other ones in this list.
 Why we wanted to include this is to give you an alternative if you want to seal your coolant system from leaks.
-The K-Seal is made keeping old cars in consideration.
+The K-Seal is made keeping old cars into consideration.
 It will cover the problems faced by old vehicles and their radiators.
 What makes this liquid different is that it will permanently fix the minor issues in the radiator such as minor leaks and the likes.
 That way, you don’t have to spend too much on the repairs on your old cars and easily get off with a cheaper alternative such as K-Seal’s permanent coolant.